FraneCap/code_challenge--Frontend-Franco-Capone-/README.md

 # Code Challenge

 ## FrontEnd, Languages and tools.
-The app is deployed on Heroku "link".
+The app is deployed on Heroku "https://codechallengefrontfrancocapone.herokuapp.com/".
 The frontend is built on React.js and it displays the products that the API exposes through the backend.
  I used material UI for the components of the app.